SinaMostafanejad/OpenRDM/data/README.txt

                  i-th basis function calculated at each point p.
                  The first line shows the number of grid points and number of basis functions, respectively.

+6- opdm.txt:     The 1-electron reduced-density matrix (1RDM) in the
+                 AO basis.
+The dimensions <#rows,#cols> is shown in the first line of the file.